opportunem1k3l/quotes/README.md

 ## The Quotes

+> Don't be afraid to give up the good to go for the great

+John D. Rockefeller

 > To live is the rarest thing in the world.
 Most people exist, that is all.

 Oscar Wilde